DEPARTMENT OF COUNSELOR EDUCATION

 Thank you for your interest in our program!
 Below, you will find general information about our department as well as specific information about our two graduate degree programs.

 - How long will it take to complete this program?
-If you are going full-time (4 courses/semester), it will take approximately 2 years for the MEd and 2.5 for the MS
+Full-time students (4 courses per semester), will take approximately 2 years for the MEd and 2.5 for the MS

 - Will I be able to work while attending?
-Many of our student do work while completing their graduate degree; however it does become quite challenging during field work when you are having to be at your site three days/week and take courses.
+Many of our students do work while completing their graduate degree; however it is quite challenging when completing field work when you are at your site three days per week and are taking courses.

 - What is the typical class size?
 Our class sizes range from 6-12 for field classes and 12-24 for core classes.

 - Who can I contact if I have more questions?
-You may contact the Graduate Coordinator, Dr. Cheryl Neale-McFall (email@example.com)
+You may contact the Graduate Coordinator, Dr. Karen Dickinson.

-- What is involved in the practicum/field work?
-The field work consists of three separate semesters: The first field semester is practicum, which requires 100 hours in the field, the second and third field semesters are for internship and they require 300 hours (each) in the field.
+- What is involved in the field work?
+The field work consists of three separate semesters: The first field semester is practicum, which requires 100 hours in the field, the second and third field semesters are for internship and they each require 300 hours in the field.

 - How are placements decided?
-We have a director of field placement (Triniti Anderson) who is available to assist you in this process, but we do allow you to find your site.
+Our director of field placement (Garbo Goodkin) is available to assist you in this process, but we do allow you to find your site.

 - How do I apply?
-In order to apply, please visit the Graduate Studies website and click on Prospective students.
-There you will see information on steps for how to apply.
+In order to apply, please visit the Graduate College website and click on Graduate Admissions if you have questions, or click How to Apply.

-- Are graduate assistantships offered in your department?
+- Are graduate assistantships available?
 Graduate Assistantship positions are highly competitive.
-Like almost every institution, there are more applicants than available positions.
 The likelihood of being hired is based on a number of factors, probably the most important is experience for the position being hired.
 In the case of our department, research experience is vital.
-This past year we had three open positions that were filled and 18 applications that were reviewed.
+There are many assistantships in departments across campus.

 - What do I do after I am accepted?
-Once you are accepted, you will receive a letter from Graduate Studies informing you of your acceptance, followed by a letter from the Department of Counselor Education with specific information on your advisor, new student orientation, course sequence, etc. Accepted students have two weeks to accept their offer and pay the $100 deposit.
+Once you are accepted, you will receive a letter from The Graduate School informing you of your acceptance, followed by a letter from the Department of Counselor Education with specific information on your advisor, new student orientation, course sequence, etc. Accepted students have two weeks to accept their offer and pay the $100 deposit.
 Accepted students may then register for courses.

 - If I were to earn my MEd in School Counseling, would I be able to use that degree to earn my LPC?
-If you were to continue your education for 9 credits beyond the MEd degree, as well as pass the licensure exam and complete 2 years/3,000 hours of post-graduation supervised counseling, you can earn your Licensed Professional Counselor credential, which allows you to work in private practice or other clinical settings.
+If you continue your coursework to earn a total of 60 credits, as well as pass the licensure exam and complete 2 years/3,000 hours of post-graduation supervised counseling, you can earn your Licensed Professional Counselor credential, which allows you to work in private practice or other clinical settings.

 - Is CACREP important when looking at programs in which to apply?
-CACREP accreditation is really important when choosing a counselor education program.
-Non-accredited programs can lead to potential issues with credentialing later on and can’t guarantee the quality of education that a CACREP accredited program can.
-National accreditation (in any field) provides an assurance that the program is meeting the standards for professional preparation.
+CACREP accreditation can be very important when considering a counselor education program.
+CACREP standards mirror PA’s licensure laws (as well as many other states) and establish minimum requirements for class sizes, faculty qualifications, program resources, and curriculum.
+National accreditation (in any field) provides assurance that the program is meetings standards for professional preparation.

 - Any advice for graduate students entering this field?
 Graduate school is challenging- and it’s supposed to be!
-It’s earning a master’s degree and entering a profession where you literally can influence another person’s life.
+Upon earning a master’s degree in counseling, you enter a profession where you impact the lives of others.
 We expect our students to take it as seriously as we do as counselor educators.
-This is a serious profession that requires not only knowledge, but also the development of skill and attitude/identity as a counselor.
-Academically, we require a great deal of reading, writing, and presentation.
-We also ask candidates to reflect a great deal: on themselves, on how they interact with others, and on their own development and growth as a counselor.
-Sitting with someone who is willing to share their story with you is a pretty important responsibility.
+This is an awesome profession that requires knowledge, and development of skill and attitude/identity as a counselor.
+Academically, we require a great deal of reading, writing, and presenting.
+We also ask for a great deal of reflection: on yourself, on how you interact with others, and on your own development and growth as a counselor.
+Sitting with someone who is willing to share their story with you is an important responsibility.